By Tammy Porter on | No Comments

-If you have ever photographed children, then you know that their moods can be unpredictable and change on a dime.
-They may come to the shoot upset or just be having a difficult day.
+If you have ever photographed children, then you know that their moods can often be unpredictable and change on a dime.
+They may be upset about coming to your photoshoot or they may just be having a difficult day.

-A fake or over the top sneezing always get a giggle.
+A fake or over the top sneeze always get a giggle.
 Want a boy to laugh?
 Say something gross: booger, dirty toenails, and any variation of the word poop will have them laughing their heads off and lead to real smiles.
 Ask little girls to talk about their dress or who did their hair for the photos.

 I bought an inexpensive battery operated sound machine on Amazon, one with a remote.
-This little piece of machinery is almost as important as my camera!
-It has a list of funny noises that always break the tension and get the kids laughing.
+When it comes to photographing difficult children, I feel like this little machine has been a great investment and almost as important as my camera!
+It makes a whole bunch of funny noises that always break the tension and get the kids laughing.

-Just make sure you turn up your shutter speed and catch the action.
-After you are sure you have at least got enough to feel good about your session, try one last time for a controlled set up.
-They should have used some energy and will be laughing.
-It's the perfect time to settle down for one more posed shot.
+Just make sure you turn up your shutter speed to capture the crazy action.
+When you feel that you have taken enough images to feel good about your session, try one last time for a controlled setup.
+At that point, the children should have at least used up some of their energy and may be willing to settle down for one more posed shot.

 Do you have any questions or comments about Photographing Difficult Children?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!

 Tammy is a child photographer based in the desert of Arizona.
 A mother of two, a wife, and a secret lover of interior design.
 She spends her days juggling a hair salon, a budding children's jewelry line, and her camera.
 Photography is the driving force behind her relentless need to create beautiful things.
 You can follow her on Facebook.